- Calculation of a Limited ATAR

 - University of Canberra

-- University of New England - (Limited ATAR not accepted for admission to 780000 Medicine)
+- University of New England – not accepted for admission to 780000 B Medical Science/Doctor of Medicine (JMP)

-- University of Newcastle - (Limited ATAR not accepted for admission to 780000 Medicine or 480650 Law (Graduate Entry)
+- University of Newcastle – not accepted for admission to 780000 B Medical Science/Doctor of Medicine (JMP)

-- University of Sydney - (Limited ATAR used in conjunction with other criteria for selection purposes and each application considered individually)
+- University of Sydney – used in conjunction with other criteria for selection purposes.
+The Limited ATAR will not be the sole criterion used for selection; each application considered individually

 - University of Western Sydney